andreichiro/data_engineer_end2end/README.md

 # Used Tools

 - Motivation
-This project aimed to simulate a modern data stack, showcasing some familiarity in various technologies and skills relevant to a junior data engineer role:
+This project aimed to simulate a modern data stack, showcasing some familiarity in various technologies and skills relevant to a data engineer role:

   - Terraform, Docker, Docker-Compose, Ansible, Github Actions;
   - Multiple AWS Services;